 See the list of successful Round One applicants and initiatives.

-Through Budget 2022, a second round of the fund was established with $600,000 to enable individuals, artists, historians, and community groups to tell their own stories of their experiences of the Dawn Raids so that we can generate, preserve and raise awareness of this time in history.
+Through Budget 2022, a second round of the fund was established with $600,000 to enable individuals, artists, historians, and community groups to share their stories and experiences of the Dawn Raids so that we can generate, preserve and raise awareness of this time in history.

 Applicants could apply for funding to support any small to larger scale Dawn Raids related initiatives with funding of up to $50,000 available.
 While funding of up to $50,000 is available, we also encouraged small scale initiatives that could include school or family projects related to the Dawn Raids.